This factsheet is for information only. It is recommended that you get legal advice about your situation.

 URGENT FINANCIAL NEED

-This Code also obliges your insurer to fast-track your claim if you are in urgent financial need (Clause 7.7a) and to make an advance payment within 5 business days of you satisfactorily demonstrating your urgent financial need (Clause 7.7b).
+The General Insurance Code of Practice obliges your insurer to fast-track your claim if you are in urgent financial need (Clause 64) and to make an advance payment within 5 business days of you satisfactorily demonstrating your urgent financial need.
 Any advance payment will be deducted from the total value of your claim.

 PART 6: WHAT CAN I DO IF MY CLAIM IS REFUSED, OR IF THE CLAIM IS TAKING TOO LONG?
 HOW DO I RAISE A COMPLAINT?

 You can raise a dispute with the insurer’s internal dispute resolution department (“IDR”).
-You can find the contact details by searching: Member Search
+You can obtain these details from:

 You should gather as much evidence as you can and provide copies to your insurer.
 If your insurer is relying on expert evidence, you should consider obtaining your own independent expert report to support your dispute.